 What damage do fungus gnats cause plants?

 Younger plants are at a higher risk of irreversible damage.
-Since sprouts and young plants don’t have many roots, they are more vulnerable to damage from fungus gnat larvae.
+Since sprouts and young plants don’t have many roots, they are more vulnerable to root damage from fungus gnat larvae.
 Older plants have more roots and this sheer volume can make them more resistant to permanent damage from fungus gnats.

 How to know if you have a fungus gnat problem